-If a student is found to have a disability under section 504, the team will make an individualized determination of the student's educational needs and an accommodation plan will be developed.
+If a student is found to have a disability under Section 504, the committee will make an individualized determination of the student's educational needs and an accommodation plan will be developed.
 Section 504 mandates services and placement in the least restrictive environment and most accommodations are provided in the regular classroom.
 Eligibility status and 504 plans are generally reviewed annually.